 Classical DCF Analysis evaluates specific planning scenarios and cannot consider strategic options.
 Reality quite often differs from planning and management has to take corrective actions.
-A real option itself, is the right—but not the obligation—to undertake certain business initiatives, such as deferring, abandoning, expanding, staging, or contracting a capital investment project.
+A real option itself, is the right—but not the obligation—to undertake certain business initiatives, such as deferring, abandoning, expanding, staging, or contracting an investment project.
 Real options analysis (ROA) evaluates strategic options and expands classic DCF models.
 ROA shows what to do in which situation and provides specific recommendations to management.
 Typical real options are:

 - Option to expand: If the returns of the project are higher than expected, management takes the opportunity to increase capacity.
 This is equivalent to a call option in financial markets.